methodphoto/methodphoto/lip2025/index.md

 Elizabeth Brown is an artist whose primary mediums are photography and printmaking.
 She enjoys working collaboratively, collecting stories and images of objects to learn more about people.
 Observation is a key element of her work and a need to capture unique images presented to her by life, nature and events.
-She is fascinated by the random effects of weather and light on her subjects especi.
+She is fascinated by the random effects.

+of weather and light on her subjects especi.
 Nature inspires a large part of her experimental analogue photography and printmaking and she often uses her garden as a darkroom experimenting with alternative photographic processes.